 Pretend PLAY: Benefits Now & Later…

-“Imaginative PLAY fosters creativity and helps children explore the world,” says child psychologist David Elkind, Ph.D.
+I’m a huge proponent of pretend PLAY and so is child psychologist David Elkind, Ph.D “Imaginative PLAY fosters creativity and helps children explore the world.”
 He continues, “Imaginations and creativity are like muscles: If you don’t use them you lose them.”
 Look for The Power of Play, The Hurried Child, and Miseducation plus more books on children’s well-being and parenting from Dr Elkind.

 In our technological society, the ability to think outside the box is a hallmark of creativity.
 This ability leads to innovation and invention, characteristics that are highly valued and valuable.
 Pretend PLAY helps children think outside the box!

 Promote and support pretend PLAY!
 It feeds your kidlet’s imagination and individuality.
-There are benefits in all areas of child development.
+All areas of child development benefit.
 Pretend PLAY does all that in a self-motivated, natural, and FUN way!

 Unsure how to begin?
-Read 14 Ways to Get Your Child’s Imagination Flowing for more ideas!
+Read 14 Ways You Can Develop Your Child’s Imagination for more ideas!

 How does your kidlet make-believe?